oizin/oizin.github.io/_assets/bitcoin-volatility-20210118/bitcoin-volatility.md

 ## Bitcoin bull markets

-To say the Bitcoin (BTC) price has been going up recently was probably an understatement, the price has gone up more 100% since the beginning of 2020!
+To say the Bitcoin (BTC) price (US$/BTC exchange rate) has been going up recently was probably an understatement, the price has gone up more 100% since the beginning of 2020!
 Although if we compare with previous bull market in late 2017 where the price went up more than 1000% it is not a unique occurrence in Bitcoin's history.
 Indeed, looking at the graph of Bitcoin on a log scale below we see that the recent (relative) growth rate is comparatively low in Bitcoin's history.

 ![**Figure 1.** Bitcoin daily closing prices (2012 to 2020)](/assets/bitcoin-volatility-20210118/unnamed-chunk-3-1.png)